ksopyla/svm_mnist_digit_classification/README.md

 * [Stochastic Gradient Descent with Barzilai–Borwein update step for SVM](http://www.sciencedirect.com/science/article/pii/S0020025515002467)
 * [Primal SVM by Olivier Chappelle](http://olivier.chapelle.cc/primal/) - there also exists [Primal SVM in Python](https://github.com/ksopyla/primal_svm)

-Unfortunatelly, linear SVM isn't powerfull enough to classify data with accuraccy comparable to RBF SVM.
+Unfortunately, linear SVM isn't powerful enough to classify data with accuracy comparable to RBF SVM.

-Learning SVM with RBF kernel could be time consuming.
-In order to be more expressive we try to aproximate nonlinear kernel, map vectors int higher dimensional space explicity and use fast linear SVM in this new space.
-This works extreamly well!
+Learning SVM with RBF kernel could be time-consuming.
+In order to be more expressive, we try to approximate nonlinear kernel, map vectors into higher dimensional space explicitly and use fast linear SVM in this new space.
+This works extremely well!

-The script _svm_mnist_embedings.py_ presents accuracy summary and training times for full RBF kernel, linear SVC, and linear SVC with two kernel aproximation Nystroem and Fourier.
+The script _svm_mnist_embedings.py_ presents accuracy summary and training times for full RBF kernel, linear SVC, and linear SVC with two kernel approximation Nystroem and Fourier.